-What you need: Whole-wheat elbow macaroni, frozen peas, lean boiled ham, and freshly grated Parmesan cheese
+What You'll Need: Whole-wheat elbow macaroni, frozen peas, lean boiled ham, and freshly grated Parmesan cheese

-How to make it: Boil pasta for 8 minutes.
+What to Do: Boil pasta for 8 minutes.
 While that’s cooking, microwave peas and dice ham into bite-size pieces.
 Drain pasta.
 Toss in peas and ham.
 Top with Parmesan cheese.

 Tip: Give your kids a whirl at mixing.
 To keep this warm until lunchtime, send to school in a thermos.